-Authentication Method Probability of a Single Successful Random Attempt Probability of a Successful Attempt within a Minute Operator Certificate Authentication Method 1/2^256 The probability that a random attempt will succeed or a false acceptance will occur depends on 256-bit operator key.
-Therefore, the probability is 1/2^256, which is less than 1/1,000,000. than $35\mu s$, in a worst case scenario, the Module can perform 1,714,285 per minute.
-Therefore, the
+Authentication Method Probability of a Single Successful Random Attempt Probability of a Successful Attempt within a Minute Operator Certificate Authentication Method 1/2^256 8000/2^256 The probability that a random attempt will succeed or a false acceptance will occur depends on 256-bit operator key.
+Therefore, the probability is 1/2^256, which is less than 1/1,000,000.
+Since authentication requires more than 7.5ms, in a worst case scenario, the module can perform 8000 per minute.
+Therefore, the probability that multiple attacks within a given minute will be successful is 8000/2^256, which is less than 1/100,000.